-3.16.1.9.3 Testing procedures, types and dimensions of specimens shall comply with the requirements of Section 2 of this Part or national and international standards recognized by the Register.
+3.16.1.9.3 Testing procedures, types and dimensions of specimens shall comply with the requirements of Section 2 of this Part or RS-agreed national and international standards.

 Retests aiming to check mechanical properties shall be carried out in compliance with 1.3.5.2.
 During retests those characteristics shall be determined, for which negative results were obtained.